Bikeman/SeestarPhotometricWatchdog/README.md

 ## The script tells me that T CrB is now brightening, but when I look at the live view in the Seestar App, *T CrB* looks as bright as always.
 Should I go to bed again?
 Careful!
 What you are looking at in the Seestar App is probably the *live-stacking view*, in other words the averaged images of the current session which might actually have started several hours ago!
 A recent change in brightness of *T CrB* will not be immediately visible in this view.
 To check the validity of the alarm, you will want to check the *latest single frames* in the "T CrB_sub" folder on the network driver that the Seestar is exporting.
 They are stored there both as FITS and JPEG files.

+# Maintenance: Periodic Tasks you need to perform to keep the pipeline happy

+## Freeing storage on the Seestar device
+...
+## Managing the archived data.
+...
+## Checking for updates
+...